Tanvi1704/fruitara/README.md

 #

-Thank you for choosing Fruitara!
+<b>Thank you for choosing Fruitara!
 We hope you enjoy your fruity journey with us.
-Happy ordering!
+Happy ordering! </b>